mity/md4c/README.md

 inspection, Unicode plays any role in few very specific situations when parsing Markdown documents:

-  * For detection of word boundary when processing emphasis and strong emphasis, some classification of Unicode character (whitespace, punctuation) is used.
+1. For detection of word boundaries when processing emphasis and strong emphasis, some classification of Unicode characters (whether it is a whitespace or a punctuation) is needed.

-  * For (case-insensitive) matching of a link reference with corresponding link reference definition, Unicode case folding is used.
+2. For (case-insensitive) matching of a link reference label with the corresponding link reference definition, Unicode case folding is used.

-  * For translating HTML entities (e.g. `&amp;`) and numeric character references (e.g. `&#35;` or `&#xcab;`) into their Unicode equivalents.
+3. For translating HTML entities (e.g. `&amp;`) and numeric character references (e.g. `&#35;` or `&#xcab;`) into their Unicode equivalents.

    However MD4C leaves this translation on the renderer/application; as the renderer is supposed to really know output encoding and whether it really needs to perform this kind of translation.
-(Consider that a renderer converting Markdown to HTML may leave the entities untranslated and defer the work to a web browser.)
+(For example, when the renderer outputs HTML, it may leave the entities untranslated and defer the work to a web browser.)

 MD4C relies on this property of the CommonMark and the implementation is, to a large degree, encoding-agnostic.
 Most of MD4C code only assumes that the